 Forecast Prices and Costs

 Year Proved Reserves (\$M) Proved Plus Probable Reserves (\$M)

-2024 99,900 99,900

-2025 92,479 132,342
+2025 179,700 179,700

-2026 - 52,631
+2026 76,520 184,801

 2027 - -

-2028 3,184 -
+2028 3,157 -

+2029 - 3,184

-Thereafter - 3,247
+Thereafter - -

-Total: Undiscounted 195,563 288,120
+Total: Undiscounted 259,377 367,685

-Discounted 10% 175,692 252,046
+Discounted 10% 244,005 337,573

 The future development costs for both Proved Reserves and P+P Reserves are expected to be funded through future cash flow provided by operating activities and from the Corporation's existing working capital.
-As at December 31, 2023, Headwater's anticipated capital expenditures in 2024 include anticipated costs for exploration and development activities in Alberta of \$180 million which is in excess of the future development costs utilized for estimating the future net revenue of both the Corporation's Proved Reserves and P+P Reserves as set out in the McDaniel Report.
-The 2024 capital expenditure budget includes expenditures for maintenance and growth capital, waterflood capital and exploration capital that are not contained in the McDaniel Report.
-On March 7, 2024, Headwater announced an increase to its 2024 capital expenditure budget to \$200 million.
-See "General Development of the Business - History and Development - Recent Developments".
+As at December 31, 2024, Headwater's anticipated capital expenditures in 2025 include anticipated costs for exploration and development activities primarily in Alberta of \$225 million which is in excess of the future development costs utilized for estimating the future net revenue of both the Corporation's Proved Reserves and P+P Reserves as set out in the McDaniel Report (insignificant capital spending is contemplated in the 2025 capital expenditure program for properties in Saskatchewan as 3D seismic processing will be completed before determining any follow up plans).
+The 2025 capital expenditure budget includes expenditures for maintenance and growth capital, waterflood capital and exploration capital that are not contained in the McDaniel Report.
 Headwater's capital program does not include any new acquisition opportunities, which would likely be financed through existing working capital, the Credit Facility or debt or equity financings, if necessary.
 Headwater may also consider issuing Common Shares or other securities as consideration for future acquisitions.

-Headwater's 2024 capital expenditure program includes insignificant capital spending in New Brunswick due to the hydraulic fracturing moratorium currently in effect in New Brunswick.
+Headwater's 2025 capital expenditure program includes insignificant capital spending in New Brunswick due to the hydraulic fracturing moratorium currently in effect in New Brunswick.
 Future development capital after 2026 is associated with McCully gas plant optimization.